Killfromafar/myTamagotchi/README.md

-This is a tamagotchi game for use with Amazon Alexa
+This is a tamagotchi game for use with Amazon Alexa.
+Work in progress.